pengowray/doks-sprinto/content/en/docs/help/emojipet.md

 ---
 title : "Emoji Pets"
 description: "Interacting with and modifying your Emoji Pet"
 lead:
 ---
 ## Emoji Pet

 ![Emoji Pet demo](https://cdn.discordapp.com/attachments/622903029330346006/622989709626441730/unknown.png)

-Your very own emoji pet is available as a reward to [Sprinto Patreons](https://www.patreon.com/pengowray) and Ko-fi supporters.
+Your very own emoji pet is available as a reward to [Sprinto Patreons](https://www.patreon.com/pengowray) and recurring Ko-fi supporters.

 Your emoji pet will keep you company on sprints and stop you from ever coming last 🙂

-As of November 2023, all Sprinto Patreons ($2 tier and above) and all Ko-fi supporters will receive an emoji pet for November.
-If you're a Patreon or Ko-fi supporter and don't have an emoji pet, please let me know.
+All current Sprinto Patreons ($2 tier and above) will receive an emoji pet.
+You need to link your Patreon or Ko-fi account to your Discord account and join Sprinto Planet (the support Discord).
+If you have any issues, please let me know (Pengo Wray) on Sprinto Planet.

-**Emoji Pet Lore:** (As at November 2023) Originally emoji pets were a meme for the $50 Patreon tier, because I didn't think anyone would ever choose that tier, so I didn't expect to have to code them up.
+**Emoji Pet Lore:** Originally emoji pets were a meme for the $50 Patreon tier, because I didn't think anyone would ever choose that tier, so I didn't expect to have to code them up.
 Then someone did, so I did.
-Emoji pets are now available during November (Nanowrimo) to all Patreons, and I'm still working out how they'll work beyond Novemeber but I don't have plans to remove them.
-I've also started work on some bigger rewards for higher tiers (sorry they weren't ready for nano this year), but for now, enjoy your emoji pet!
+But now Emoji Pets are now available to all Patreons.
+In future, hopefully I'll have some custom comissioned pixel art pets available.

 ## Interacting